IHE/ITI.Scheduling/input/pagecontent/volume-1.md

 Actors are expected to follow the recommendations and requirements found in [Appendix Z.8 “Mobile Security Considerations”](https://profiles.ihe.net/ITI/TF/Volume2/ch-Z.html#z.8-mobile-security-considerations).

-The resources exchanged in this profile may contain information which pose a privacy risk, or in some cases, a safety risk, to providers and other personnel, as well as patients.
-For example, practitioner or patient phone numbers and home addresses may be conveyed.
-Implementers should determine what data will be exposed by the system and what level of public access there will be if any.
+The resources exchanged in this profile could contain information which pose a privacy risk, or in some cases, a safety risk, to providers and other personnel, as well as patients.
+For example, practitioner or patient phone numbers and home addresses could be conveyed.
+Implementers need to determine what data will be exposed by the system and what level of public access there will be if any.

-Implementers should consider this when determining the access policies for these Resources.
+Implementers need to consider this when determining the access policies for these Resources.
 System administrators for the underlying host systems must follow industry best practices for authentication, authorization, auditing, timely application of software patches, etc.

 There are many reasonable methods of security for interoperability transactions which can be implemented without modifying the characteristics of the transactions in the Scheduling Profile.
 The use of TLS is encouraged, specifically the use of the ATNA Profile (see [ITI TF-1: 9](https://profiles.ihe.net/ITI/TF/Volume1/ch-9.html)).

 User authentication on mobile devices and browsers is typically handled by more lightweight authentication schemes such as HTTP Authentication, OAuth 2.0, or OpenID Connect.
 IHE has a set of profiles for user authentication including Internet User Authentication (IUA) for REST-based authentication.
-Implementers should implement the [SMART on FHIR IG](http://hl7.org/fhir/smart-app-launch/) for the corresponding use cases (patient-facing or provider-facing).
+Implementers SHOULD implement the [SMART on FHIR IG](http://hl7.org/fhir/smart-app-launch/) for the corresponding use cases (patient-facing or provider-facing).
 The network communication security and user authentication are layered in the HTTP transport layer.

 <a name="other-grouping"> </a>